 Sunday: Vital New Voices

-Lily Ashley kicks off our Sunday afternoon of VITAL NEW VOICES with her unique brand of culturally savvy poetry before ELOISE KING, a talented film maker in her own right, global commissioner at Vice and founder of Women on Docs, helms the conversation with a group of young film makers who collectively give a sense of the excitement and possibility of short-form content online.
+ELOISE KING, a talented film maker in her own right, ex-global commissioner at Vice and founder of Women on Docs, helms the conversation with a group of young film makers who collectively give a sense of the excitement and possibility of short-form content online.

 Their perspectives and style vary widely from JENN NKIRU (pictured), who just took the internet by storm with her visions of Blackness in “REBIRTH IS NECESSARY”, to LUCY HARDCASTLE, who explores the tensions between physical and virtual worlds.